rockit-astro/pipelined/README.md

       "worker_processes": 2, # Number of worker processes that a spawned to process frames in parallel "input_data_path": "/data/incoming", # The directory where camera daemons save frames before calling notify_frame.
       "output_data_path": "/data",  # The root path under which nightly data directories are created.
-      "dashboard_user": "ops", # User on the local machine that owns the SSH key for copying files to the dashboard "dashboard_key": "dashboard", # SSH key file to use for copying files to the dashboard "dashboard_remote_host": "GOTOServer", # Dashboard host machine
-      "dashboard_remote_user": "dashboarddata", # User on the dashboard host to log in as "dashboard_remote_path": "/srv/dashboard/generated", # Directory on the dashboard host to copy files to "dashboard_prefix": "dashboard-CAM1", # The filename prefix to use for generated preview data.
       "wcs_scale_low": 0.38, # Scale parameter for astrometry.net; arcsec per px.
       "wcs_scale_high": 0.40, # Scale parameter for astrometry.net; arcsec per px.
       "wcs_timeout": 4.0, # Solution timeout for astrometry.net.